plasma-umass/doppio/browser/_about.md

 about any reasonable JavaScript engine.
 The goal is to be able to run JVM programs in the browser without any plug-ins, which means that any Java programs running in it are safely sandboxed by the JavaScript engine.
-Doppio is written in [CoffeeScript][coffeescript], which is a nice terse language that maps directly into JavaScript.
+Doppio is written in [TypeScript][typescript], which is a typed superset of JavaScript.

 Doppio is also the Italian word for 'double', and is another name for a double espresso.